indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

+---
+layout: post
-Title: Cooking a Web-Server with Chef-Solo
+title: Cooking a Web-Server with Chef-Solo
-Date: 2013-10-12 10:20
-Category: Ruby, Python
-Tags: chef, publishing
-Slug: cooking-with-chef
-Author: Indika Piyasena
-Summary: Cooking a Web-Servers with Chef-Solo
+description: "Cooking a Web-Servers with Chef-Solo"
+modified: 2013-10-25
+tags: chef, publishing
+comments: false
+share: true
+---

 This is a recipe on how to use Chef recipes.